Knowledge Base

 Revamping your site’s architecture to prevent orphan pages from forming is essential for long-term SEO success.
 This includes:

-Flattening the architecture: Reducing the number of clicks required to reach any page.
+Flattening the Architecture: Reducing the number of clicks required to reach any page.

 Dynamic Linking: Use automated internal linking strategies, where tools automatically link related content, reducing the chance of orphan pages forming.